Valerieqwq/Homepage/content/project/master-thesis/index.md

 date = 2019-06-02T00:00:00

 # Project summary to display on homepage.
-summary = "An example of using the in-built project page."
+summary = "My master thesis project"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`